stefanbc/plexorcist/README.md

 In other words it's a small Python script that cleans up any number of Plex Media Server libraries of all watched videos.
 Automatically delete watched episodes or movies, to clear up space on your Plex Media Server.

+## Disclaimer

-**PSA: Run Plexorcist only on a Plex Media Server to which you have access and are certain you want to clean specific libraries.
-The creator of this script is not responsible for any unintended data loss.**
+This script should only be executed on a Plex Media Server that you have authorized access to, and only if you are certain that you want to perform a clean-up on specific libraries.
+It is important to note that the author of this script cannot be held accountable for any unintended loss of data.
+It is advised that you exercise great caution and prudence before utilizing this script.

 ## Features